ilri/meta/README.md

 # META
 META is a toolbox for managing research data in MySQL databases.
 It comprises of four command line tools performing different tasks.
-The toolbox is cross-platform and can be build in Windows, Linux and Mac.
+The toolbox is cross-platform and can be built on Windows, Linux and Mac.

 ## The Toolbox

 ### InitMETA
-InitMETA initializes METAS's dictionary tables in a MySQL schema and generates the audit script files for both MySQL and snapshot file (SQLite).
+InitMETA initializes META's dictionary tables in a MySQL schema and generates the audit script files for both MySQL and snapshot file (SQLite).

 #### Parameters
   - H - MySQL host server.
 Default is localhost